comfino/PrestaShop/docs/comfino.en.md

 * **Widget is active?** — promotional widget activation/deactivation switch on the product page
 * **Widget type** — way of presenting the widget [`Textual widget`, `Graphical widget with banner`, `Graphical widget with installments calculator`]
-* **Offer type** — type of financing offer promoted [`Zero percent installments`, `Convenient installments`, `Pay later`]
+* **Offer type** — type of financing offer promoted [`Zero percent installments`, `Convenient installments`, `Pay later`, `Deferred payments for companies`]

+The availability of offer types on the list depends on the individual contract and may differ from that described in the documentation.

 **Advanced settings**

 * **Widget price element selector** — HTML document element containing the price of the product
 * **Widget anchor element selector** — widget container element (widget is embedded in it)
-* **Price change detection - container selector** — HTML document element containing a price element directly or indirectly used to track price changes and recalculate offers
+* **Price change detection — container selector** — HTML document element containing a price element directly or indirectly used to track price changes and recalculate offers
-* **Price change detection - container hierarchy level** — DOM hierarchy level used to track price changes and recalculate offers
+* **Price change detection — container hierarchy level** — DOM hierarchy level used to track price changes and recalculate offers
 * **Embedding method** — how the widget is oriented relative to the container element [`INSERT_INTO_FIRST`, `INSERT_INTO_LAST`, `INSERT_BEFORE`, `INSERT_AFTER`]
 * **Widget initialization code** — JavaScript script to initialize the widget on the product page (making changes not recommended for non-advanced users without JavaScript knowledge)